 \section{Optical images with spherical light sources}

 In the previous sections, variables with $\sim$ were used to represent the Einstein frame, while variables without $\sim$ represented the $f(R)$ framework.
-From this section onward, we will exclusively use the Einstein frame, and the $\sim$ on variables will be omitted for simplicity.
-For convenience, the line element (\ref{ele}) is rewritten in the following form
+From this section onward, we will exclusively use the Einstein frame, and the $\sim$ will be omitted from the variables for simplicity.
+For convenience, the line element (\ref{ele}) is rewritten in the following form:

 This section focuses on the optical images of boson stars illuminated by a spherical light source.
 The backward ray-tracing method is employed, which assumes that photons are emitted from the observer and constructs pixel maps by solving the null geodesic equations numerically.
-The four-velocity of a photon is given by $U^a\equiv\left(\frac{\partial}{\partial \tau}\right)^a=\left(\frac{\partial}{\partial x^{\mu}}\right)^a \frac{d x^{\mu}(\tau)}{d \tau}\equiv \left(\frac{\partial}{\partial x^{\mu}}\right)^a \dot{x}^\mu$, where $\tau$ is an affine parameter along the null geodesic, and $\cdot$ represents the derivative with respect to $\tau$.
+The four-velocity of a photon is given by $ \left(\frac{\partial}{\partial x^{\mu}}\right)^a \dot{x}^\mu$, where $\tau$ is an affine parameter along the null geodesic, and $\cdot$ represents the derivative with respect to $\tau$.
 The motion of the photon satisfies the Euler-Lagrange equation